em3ndez/llvm-project-deluge-Fil-C/invisicaps_by_example.md

     Trace/breakpoint trap (core dumped)

 Because the function pointer no longer points at the function entrypoint indicated by the capability's aux, Fil-C rejects this function call.

+# Use After Free

+    #include <stdfil.h>
+    #include <stdlib.h>

+    int main()
+    {
+        int* p = malloc(4);
+        free(p);
+        *p = 42;
+        return 0;
+    }

+For the last example, I do a simple use after free bug.
+This is guaranteed to fail:

+    filc safety error: cannot write pointer to free object.
+        pointer: 0x792000904250,0x792000904250,0x792000904250,free
+        expected 4 writable bytes.
+    semantic origin:
+        test13.c:8:8: main
+    check scheduled at:
+        test13.c:8:8: main
+        src/env/__libc_start_main.c:79:7: __libc_start_main
+        <runtime>: start_program
+    [153367] filc panic: thwarted a futile attempt to violate memory safety.
+    Trace/breakpoint trap (core dumped)

+The failure is guaranteed because `free()` doesn't actually free the memory; it just marks the capability free in-place.
+All subsequent accesses to that object then fail with this error.
+Note that the freed object appears to have an upper bound that is equal to the lower bound; this is due to an optimization (Fil-C doesn't actually do a distinct "is this free" check; free objects just have their upper bound clamped to force the bounds checks to fail).

 # Conclusion